ngntrgduc/get-shit-done/README.md

+**Note**: This repository is no longer maintained.

 # Get shit done ![](https://img.shields.io/github/manifest-json/v/ngntrgduc/get-shit-done?style=flat-square)

 No more procrastination.

 ## Why?
-Because procrastinationnnnnnnnnnnnnnnnnnnnnnnnnn.
+Because procrastination.

 ## How it works?
-~~I don't know, I randomly deleted some lines of code and it just works.~~ When toggle, this extension will "block" some specific sites by turning it to a black background with a random motivating quote.
+When toggle, this extension will "block" some specific sites by turning it to a black background with a random motivating quote.

 ![image](https://github.com/ngntrgduc/get-shit-done/assets/47920109/798e2248-9fd7-4427-8dac-4123c0c72f79)